JoyHsieh/DH110-JoyHsieh-Assignment06/README.md

 - Add a "Home" button to the "Success" page

 ## Reflection
 I really enjoyed prototyping!
 It was very difficult at first, but when it started coming together and looking nice it was really exciting.
+I started by trying to get a logo and design system down to make the rest of the process go more smoothly.
+It was hard to come up with these and figure out exactly what I want.
 I wish I had been able to complete the accessibility test more thoroughly.
 The impression test and cognitive walkthrough were really helpful and I recieved a lot of constructive feedback.
+Based on these tests, I made changes to the sharing function and will make future changes based off of the list in the "Summary of Findings" list above.